espocrm/documentation/administration/bpm.md

 * Make Followed - makes specific users to follow the target record, the process record or any record created by the process;
 * Run Service Action - runs custom service actions implemented by developers.

+Actions available for task are almost the same as in Workflow feature.
+See more details about [workflow's actions](workflows.md#actions).

 #### Send Message Task

 Sends email message to specific recipient.